kexa-io/helm-charts/README.md

 Now you can schedule Kexa as you wish through Cronicle

-*Read the instructions in your console once chart is installed!*
+*Read the instructions in your console!*